Lezyne Super Pro GPS Review: Surprisingly Capable

 My Verdict

-Based on today’s standards, display and form factor-wise, it’s outdated.
+When evaluating the Lezyne Super Pro GPS, we cannot forget that it was released in 2017.
+It’s outdated based on today’s standards, both in terms of display and form factor.
 However, it still offers great value for the money.

-You will get a bike computer with long battery life, smartphone customizability, auto-rerouting feature, and much more.
+You will get a bike computer with long battery life, smartphone customizability, auto-rerouting feature, and more.

 Considering its affordable price, Lezyne Super Pro GPS is a great entry-level bike computer suitable for beginners.